project-koku/koku-metrics-operator/docs/report-fields-description.md

-# Report Fields and Queries
+# Report Fields For Collected Metrics

-This document provides an overview of the fields included in the usage reports, along with their respective queries.
-The reports cover various metrics related to containers, persistent volumes, nodes, pods, and namespaces.
-Each report contains specific fields that provide valuable insights into resource utilization.
-The following sections outline the fields and queries for each report.
+This document provides an outline of the fields included in the collected usage metrics.
+These metrics relate to containers, persistent volumes, nodes, pods, and namespaces.
+Here are the [prometheus queries](https://github.com/project-koku/koku-metrics-operator/blob/main/internal/collector/queries.go) the operator runs to retrieve these metrics.

 ### 1. Common Fields